qmacro/cloud-platform-workflow-virtual-pilot/exercises/02/readme.md

 :point_right: Switch between the "Modules" and "Resources" sections to understand these relationships.

-The `workflowtilesApprouter` module is the "handle" of a standard application which presents a Portal site.
-The `workflowtilesFLP` module, when deployed, will cause application and tile definitions to be defined in the FLP site.
+The `workflowtilesApprouter` module is effectively an application which presents a Portal site.
+The `workflowtilesFLP` module, when deployed, will cause application and tile definitions to be added to the FLP site.

 Both modules require a resource called `workflow_workflowtiles` which is basically an instance of the Workflow service, with the name as shown.
 But we've already got an instance of the Workflow service, so let's make a modification to reflect that now.
 By doing this directly and manually, we'll start to get a feel for the contents of an `mta.yaml` file and how things relate.

 :point_right: Switch from the "MTA Editor" to the "Code Editor" to see the raw YAML, and search for the string `workflow_workflowtiles`.
-You should find three occurrences, marked here with arrows:
+You should find three occurrences, marked here with a multi-forked arrow:

 ```yaml
 ID: sample.workflowtiles.mta.trial